 Trnka, Maureen.
 2012.
 Mapping South Texas Banks.
 Presentation to faculty and graduate students of Texas A&M University-Corpus Christi, Nov.
 9, 2012

-Additionally: Data gathered from the cruise serve as the basis for a number of on-going theses and a dissertation expected to be completed in the near future.
+Data gathered from the cruise will serve as the basis for a number of on-going theses.
 Several manuscripts are in preparation for submission to peer-reviewed scientific journals.
 Data, videos and imagery have been used in public outreach endeavors, in presentations to classes and in research seminars.

 Coverage around the Web:

 Undersea Landmarks Named for Harte Research Institute and A&M-Corpus Christi Professor

 Private scientific ship helping Gulf researchers beginning Monday

 HRI Explores South Texas Continental shelf in new ship